Homemade Diets for Dogs

 Feed at least half (preferably more) animal protein products, such as lean muscle meat, heart, liver, kidney, eggs, dairy (e.g., yogurt, kefir, cottage cheese), and canned fish with bones, such as pink salmon, jack mackerel and sardines.
 Meat and eggs can be fed either raw or cooked (light cooking is better than cooking for longer periods at higher heats).

-Liver (and some kidney) should make up around 5% of the total diet.
+Liver should make up around 5% of the total diet.

 No more than half the diet (preferably less) should be grains, pasta and vegetables.
 These should be cooked.
-Fruits can also be fed in small amounts.
+Fruits such as bananas, apples, berries and melon, can also be fed in small amounts.
 Note that grains seem to be related to a number of health problems in dogs, including allergies, arthritis, IBD, seizures, etc., so if your dog has any of these problems, try omitting grains (and maybe starchy carbs as well) to see if there is improvement.
 If your dog is healthy or appears to have no problems with grains, it's OK to feed them in moderate amounts.
 Remember that dogs have no nutritional need for carbohydrates, but they can be a source of less expensive calories, if needed.

 Healthy leftovers can also be added to the diet.
 These are foods you would eat yourself, not fatty scraps that should be thrown away.